 “Establishing lasting peace is the work of education; all politics can do is keep us out of war.” ~ Maria Montessori

 Coastal Montessori Charter School (CMCS) is committed to developing global citizens with peaceful conflict resolution skills who can, in big and small ways, make our world a better place.
 It’s one of the reasons our school exists.
 Conflict resolution is one of the cornerstones of Montessori education and this Model United Nations program is unique to CMCS in the Georgetown County School District.
-Our Model United Nations program is made possible through a special partnership with Coastal Carolina University (CCU).
+Our Model United Nations program was established with help from our friends at Coastal Carolina University (CCU).

 MMUN Spring Conference in NYC

 Every spring, several sixth-grade CMCS scholars compete in the Montessori Model United Nations (MMUN) Conference in New York City.
 Each scholar studies current global issues of significance like child labor abuses, pollution, security, education and poverty, and developing resolutions that will be presented during the conference.
 2018 will mark our fifth year of participation in a CMCS anchor activity that supports the Montessori philosophy of fostering global citizenship on a sustainable planet.

 Scholars who participate in the MMUN program take on many responsibilities for the spring conference including: giving speeches, writing position papers, weekly recess meetings, and fundraising efforts to support the $1,900 per student cost.
 There are several levels of sponsorship that can help scholars reach their fundraising goals.